stineje/ecen4243S25/lab2/README.md

 You can compile the test program in the riscvtest directory by typing make.
-If you run the riscvtest.memfile simulation through the riscvsingle.do DO file and if successful, it should write the value 25 to address 100 and print "Simulation Succeeded" to your transcript window
+If you run the riscvtest.memfile simulation through the riscv_single.do DO file and if successful, it should write the value 25 to address 100 and print "Simulation Succeeded" to your transcript window